lijumjose/VIPMP/src/pages/docs/order-management/create-order.md

 ## Assumptions

-Ensure that you are aware of the following before creating an offer details:
+Ensure that you are aware of the following before creating an order:

 - `orderType` is required in the Create Order request.
   - Possible values are: NEW, RETURN, PREVIEW, PREVIEW_RENEWAL, or RENEWAL